 Aircraft Bridging/Transfer/Documentation Requirements

-There are times and occasions when an operator may require adding or deleting an aircraft, or a fleet of aircraft, to a new maintenance program for the purpose of increasing efficiency and / or reducing costs.
+There are times and occasions when an operator may require adding or deleting an aircraft, or a fleet of aircraft, to a new maintenance program.
+This is called aircraft bridging or transferring to increase efficiency and/or reduce costs.
 Aircraft lessors are routinely required to transition aircraft from one maintenance program to another in order to meet specified delivery requirements.
-Returning an aircraft from the operator to the manufacturer has its own requirements as well.
+Returning an aircraft from the operator to the manufacturer has its own requirements.

-Developing solutions for bridging maintenance requirements takes specialized skills and knowledge, often requiring the assistance of the aircraft manufacturer or specialist third-party maintenance repair & overhaul (MROs) companies.
+Developing solutions for bridging maintenance requirements takes specialized skills and knowledge.
+It often requires the assistance of the aircraft manufacturer or specialist third-party maintenance repair & overhaul (MROs) companies.
 Bridging involves reviewing the task requirements of two maintenance programs and developing a “task differences” list.

-A “task differences” list does not in itself mean a maintenance package; instead, it is the product of a detailed analysis of the transfer aircraft’s maintenance history in relation to the Maintenance Program the aircraft is to be placed under.
-If the aircraft reverts back to the manufacturer, the manufacturer will want to know where the aircraft falls under their own Maintenance Program recommendations.
+A “task differences” list does not in itself mean a maintenance package.
+Instead, it is the product of a detailed analysis of the transfer aircraft’s maintenance history in relation to the Maintenance Program the aircraft is to be placed under.
+If the aircraft reverts back to the manufacturer, they will want to know where the aircraft falls under their own Maintenance Program recommendations.

-Usually, there may be some maintenance activity required at the time of transfer; the amount will clearly be influenced by the current maintenance status of the subject aircraft and to the extent the Maintenance Program has been followed.
+Usually, there is some maintenance activity required at the time of transfer.
+The amount will clearly be influenced by the current maintenance status of the subject aircraft and to the extent, the Maintenance Program has been followed.

-It is the responsibility of the new operator to evaluate both the old and new maintenance programs and develop a transition plan that is suitable to the authorities to integrate the new aircraft into their maintenance operation.
+It is the new operator’s responsibility to evaluate both the old and new maintenance programs.
+Then they will need to develop a transition plan suitable for the authorities to integrate the new aircraft into their maintenance operation.

 A transition plan will evaluate the elements of the programs as they relate to an airframe and engine.
 These elements include: